Our Mission

 History

 Arts Mission Oak Cliff (AMOC) opened its doors in February 2017.
-The massive restoration of the Winnetka Congregational Church in Oak Cliff’s Winnetka Heights historic neighborhood was a dream and labor of love for Executive Artistic Director Anastasia Muñoz and the investors behind the project, Lola and Todd Lott.
+The massive restoration of the Winnetka Congregational Church in Oak Cliff’s Winnetka Heights historic neighborhood was a dream and labor of love for Founder Anastasia Muñoz and the investors behind the project, Lola and Todd Lott.
 Emerging conflicts and opportunities in Oak Cliff offer an optimal climate for the creation of art, but finding an affordable space to create and produce that art is challenging.
 AMOC meets this challenge.

 ADA Accessibility